usertour/awesome-onboarding/README.md

 - [Usetiful](https://www.usetiful.com/) - Usetiful is a more affordable alternative with a knowledge base feature.
 - [Shepherd.js](https://shepherdjs.dev/) - Shepherd.js is an open-source library, is highly customizable and practically free.
 - [Stonly](https://stonly.com/) - Stonly has the key in-app elements , AI Assitant feature, and a knowledge base features.
+- [Userpilot](https://userpilot.com/) - Userpilot is an all-in-one platform for Product & UX teams.
+It combines Product Analytics, In-app Engagement and In-app Surveys to help you increase product adoption through powerful in-app experiences, actionable product analytics and user feedback.